www.tagalongalpacas.com

 3) An alpaca with seizures.

 4) An alpaca which has excessive drooling or vomiting saliva for more than an hour (Choke from grain is not uncommon).
-Some alpacas eat their grain supplement too quickly.
+Some alpacas eat their supplement too quickly.
 Under these conditions, put large rocks in the feed bowl to help prevent them

 from gobbling too much food in one swallow.